Deductions that may be made from a taxpayer’s assessable income include:

 Claimable tax offsets

-The beneficiary tax offset is available to taxpayers who receive certain Centrelink benefits and Commonwealth education allowances.
-Generally, you pay no tax if your only income is a qualifying benefit or allowance.
-If you are not in receipt of the full amount of any qualifying benefits and allowances or have other taxable income, you may be eligible for a partial offset.
+The beneficiary tax offset is available to taxpayers who receive certain Australian Government allowances and payments.
+Generally, you pay no tax if your only income is a qualifying tax-free government pension or benefit.
+If you are not in receipt of the full amount of any such qualifying benefits and allowances or have other taxable income, you may be eligible for a partial offset.

 Health insurance